mguid73/Larval-Oyster-CASE-RNA/Guidry_CASE-RNA-Analysis.md

 CA_J06.R.fq.gz  CA_J08.R.fq.gz  CA_J11.R.fq.gz  CA_J18.R.fq.gz  CASE_J03.R.fq.gz  CASE_J09.R.fq.gz  CASE_J12.R.fq.gz  CASE_J13.R.fq.gz  CON_J02.R.fq.gz  CON_J05.R.fq.gz  CON_J10.R.fq.gz  SE_J01.R.fq.gz  SE_J04.R.fq.gz  SE_J07.R.fq.gz
 ```

-### 1. Check out read counts
+### Check out read counts
-The first thing I did was look at the read counts for each file.
-I used a code from [this website](http://www.sixthresearcher.com/list-of-helpful-linux-commands-to-process-fastq-files-from-ngs-experiments/) and made it into a for-loop that went through all the files.
+**Purpose:** We want to get an idea of the read counts across our sample files.

+Look at the read counts for each file using a code from [this website](http://www.sixthresearcher.com/list-of-helpful-linux-commands-to-process-fastq-files-from-ngs-experiments/) made into a for-loop that went through all the files.
 It outputs the filename and the number of reads in that file.

 ```
 for fq in *.fq.gz